jbuckman/jbuckman.github.io/_posts/2020-01-17-a-sober-look-at-bayesian-neural-networks.md

 tags: ["deep learning", "bayesian deep learning", "uncertainty estimation"]
 published: true
 mathjax: true
+invisible: true
 ---

 #### *by [Carles Gelada](https://twitter.com/carlesgelada) and [Jacob Buckman](https://twitter.com/jacobmbuckman)*

+**WARNING: This is an old version of this blogpost, and if you are a Bayesian, it might make you angry.
+[Click here](https://jacobbuckman.com/2020-01-22-bayesian-neural-networks-need-not-concentrate/) for an updated post with the same content.**

 *Context: About a month ago [Carles asserted on Twitter that Bayesian Neural Networks make no sense](https://twitter.com/carlesgelada/status/1208618401729568768).
 This generated lots of good discussion, including [a thorough response from Andrew Gordon Wilson](https://cims.nyu.edu/~andrewgw/caseforbdl/) defending BNNs.
 However, we feel that most responses missed the point of our critique.
 This blog post is a more thorough justification of our original arguments.*